Magisk-Modules-Repo/HEVCEnabler/README.md

 ## Changelog
+v3.0 - Added support for Oreo (thanks to theduke7@XDA).

 v2.5 - Removed 60fps mod since Modded GCam supports 60fps by default.

-v2.4 - Updated to latest Magisk Template 1400
+v2.4 - Updated to latest Magisk Template 1400.

-v2.3 - Added support for OnePlus 3
+v2.3 - Added support for OnePlus 3.

 v2.2 - Fixed Slo-Mo not working in OOS Camera.

-v2.1 - Enabled Slow Motion for Google Camera
+v2.1 - Enabled Slow Motion for Google Camera.

-v2.0 - Added 60fps recording capability for Google Camera
+v2.0 - Added 60fps recording capability for Google Camera.

-v1.1 - Added support for OnePlus 5
+v1.1 - Added support for OnePlus 5.

-v1 - Initial Release
+v1 - Initial Release.

 ## Description
 This modules is specifically designed for the OnePlus 3T and 5.